How to Use Ellipses in Writing (With Examples)

 When your client has used an ellipsis to omit part of a quotation, you’ll need to make sure that the remaining sentence is grammatically correct.
 The quoted text should read smoothly, as if your client removed nothing.
 The following example would not be correct:

-“A writer is a person who cares what words mean, what they say, how they say it use them with care, with thought, with fear, with delight.”
+“A writer is a person who cares what words mean, what they say, how they say it … use them with care, with thought, with fear, with delight.”

-If your client has introduced errors by using ellipses in a direct quote, you may not have access to the full quotation and therefore may not be able to fix the issue yourself.
+If your client has introduced errors by using ellipses in a direct quote, you may not have access to the full quotation and, therefore, may not be able to fix the issue yourself.
 When this happens, you should leave a comment for your client, explaining the issue.

+When you use ellipses to indicate omissions in quoted text, you can present the ellipsis in square brackets: […].
 This formatting isn’t always necessary but can help prevent the ambiguity that occurs when writers use ellipses within one passage to indicate both omissions and uncertainty.
 Your client’s style guide may also recommend using square brackets with ellipses in this way.

 Becoming A Proofreader